awsaavedra/awsaavedra.github.io/content/documentation.md

         - look for memory training experts with proven track record.
 Jim Kwik is quite interesting.
     5. Moon Walking with Einstein, Joshua Foer
     6. Building a Second Brain by Tiago Forte
+9. Greatness by Dean Simonton
+10. Formal Education
+    1. Will College Pay Off? by Peter Cappelli
+    2. The Case Against Education: Why the Education System Is a Waste of Time and Money by Bryan Caplan
+    3. Excellent Sheep: The Miseducation of the American Elite and the Way to a Meaningful Life Kindle Edition by William Deresiewicz
+11. Working Minds by Beth Crandall, Gary Klein and Robert Hoffman
+12. Scientific Elite by Harriet Zuckerman

 ## 5. Meditation